 Almost no one finds the need to wear-in these work boots.
 They’re unprecedentedly comfortable from day one.
 And, you’d think that means you’re compromising on the quality you get, but that’s just not the case.

 Sure, you won’t get a decade’s worth of wear from these.
 But the $125 to $175 you’ll pay for a pair will go a long, long way.
 That’s due, in part, to the wonderfully soft, full-grain leather uppers.
+Little insulation make them the best summer work boots as your feet will not sweat in the leather.

 But these aren’t just comfortable, they’re also safe for wear in hazardous workplaces.
 Take the heat-resistant outsoles; they’ll resist melting up to 475°F. The same soles also offer electrical resistance.
 And, a little safety goes a long way when you’re on your feet all day every day.